Alibaba looks wonderful until you realize it is protected from Amazon in its home market of China.

 Is Jack Ma up to the challenge of Jeff Bezos?

 How to properly manage the balance between protection and competition has been a challenge for governments for centuries.

 Leaders know the steps you take to build a modern, world-class economy matters - do you protect it with subsidies and limiting market access or do you challenge it with trade and open market access?

-In the 1930s, Argentina ranked among the ten richest in the world, after the likes of Australia, Britain and the United States, but ahead of France, Germany, and Italy.
+In the 1930s, Argentina ranked among the ten richest nations in the world, after the likes of Australia, Britain, and the United States, but ahead of France, Germany, and Italy.
 With all the benefits of land, natural resources, and immigration, Argentina should have been able to maintain its position on this table and even possibly overtake the United States.

 As it now stands, we know how this turned out for each country.

 Argentina chose protectionism while the United States chose competition.

 China and the leadership of Alibaba should consider Argentina and grasp that what looks good and sensible today, may not last forever.

 Marc A. Ross is a globalization strategist and communications advisor.
 Ross specializes in helping entrepreneurs and thought leaders make better connections and better communications.
 He is the founder of Caracal Global.